Slim Jim (snack food): Advertising campaigns

-Slim Jim advertisements were also heavily featured on MTV, ESPN, WWF, WCW, and Disney Channel.
+Slim Jim advertisements were also heavily featured on MTV, ESPN, and WCW.
 Slim Jim was one of the earliest sponsors of the ASA Pro Tour (the aggressive inline skating tour) from 1997 to 2000.
 The ASA Pro Tour was a qualifier for ESPN's X Games.

-In 2005, Slim Jim advertising featured the Fairy Snapmother, described in a ConAgra press release as "a character resembling a tattooed rocker with wings – and a familiar MTV-type of humor young males enjoy."
+In 2005, Slim Jim advertising featured the Fairy Snapmother, described in a Conagra press release as "a character resembling a tattooed rocker with wings – and a familiar MTV-type of humor young males enjoy."

 Another campaign depicted hunters hunting a fictitious "Snapalope" within convenience stores using urban camouflage.
 The Snapalope is a deer-like puppet made from Slim Jims.

 In 2008, Slim Jim launched the website "SpicySide.com", encouraging consumers to get in touch with their "Spicy Side" by creating an avatar and fighting their friends in an online landscape called Spicy Town.
 Slim Jim also partnered with a well known Machinima artist Myndflame to develop a World of Warcraft parody.

 As of 2012, the company uses social media as a method of advertisement, using internet humour and memes to gain popularity online, creating an unofficial slogan of “Long Boi Gang” (referring to the snack itself).
 The Slim Jim account frequently comments on popular Instagram meme pages, and has gained a fair amount of popularity through this alone.

 Slim Jim sponsored Bobby Labonte and David Green when they won the NASCAR Busch Series championship in 1991 and 1994, respectively.

 Ingredients

 A 2009 Wired article listed some of the ingredients as beef, mechanically separated chicken, lactic acid starter culture, dextrose, salt, sodium nitrite, and hydrolyzed soy.
-They note that although ConAgra refers to Slim Jim as a "meat stick", it resembles a fermented sausage, such as salami or pepperoni, which uses bacteria and sugar to produce lactic acid, lowering the pH of the sausage to around 5.0 and firming up the meat.
+They note that although Conagra refers to Slim Jim as a "meat stick", it resembles a fermented sausage, such as salami or pepperoni, which uses bacteria and sugar to produce lactic acid, lowering the pH of the sausage to around 5.0 and firming up the meat.